Susan Athey: Early life and education

 Athey was born in Boston, Massachusetts, and grew up in Rockville, Maryland.
 Her parents are Elizabeth Johansen, an English teacher and freelance editor, and Whit Athey, a physics scholar.

-Athey attended Duke University as an undergraduate, completing three majors (economics, mathematics, and computer science) and graduating with a BA in 1991.
-She got her start in economics research during a summer job preparing bids for a company that was selling personal computers to the government through procurement auctions, working on problems related to auctions with Bob Marshall, a professor at Duke University who worked on defense procurement and helped her with procurement auctions.
-She was involved in a number of activities at Duke and served as treasurer of Chi Omega sorority and as president of the field hockey club.
+Athey attended Duke University for her undergraduate coursework.
+There, she completed three majors (economics, mathematics, and computer science) and graduated in 1991.
+Athey's interest in economics research can be attributed to a summer job where she prepared bids for a company that was selling personal computers to the government through procurement auctions.
+Working on problems related to auctions with Bob Marshall, a professor at Duke University who worked on defense procurement, she became his research assistant and subsequently inherited his passion for auction research.
+She was additionally involved in a number of leadership roles at Duke, including serving as treasurer of Chi Omega sorority and as president of the field hockey club.

-Athey graduated with a Ph.D. from the Stanford Graduate School of Business at the age of 24 in 1995.
-Her thesis was supervised by Paul Milgrom and Donald John Roberts.
+Athey graduated with a Ph.D. in economics from the Stanford Graduate School of Business in 1995.
+Her dissertation was supervised by Paul Milgrom and Donald John Roberts.
 Athey also received an honorary doctorate from Duke University.

 Athey has been married to economist Guido Imbens since 2002.

 Career

 Academic career

-Athey's first position was as an assistant professor at the Massachusetts Institute of Technology, where she taught for six years before returning to Stanford's Department of Economics as professor, holding the Holbrook Working Chair for another five years.
-She then served as professor of economics at Harvard University until 2012, when she returned to the Stanford Graduate School of Business, her alma mater.
+Athey's first position was as an assistant professor at the Massachusetts Institute of Technology, where she taught for six years, before returning to Stanford's Department of Economics as professor, where she held the Holbrook Working Chair for another five years.
+Then, she served as a professor of economics at Harvard University until 2012, before finally returning to the Stanford Graduate School of Business, her alma mater and current employer.

-Research interests

-Because of Athey's completion of triple majors—economics, mathematics and computer science—in Duke University during her undergraduate period, she always utilized programming and statistics as tools to solve problems in the field of economics.
-Based on this background, Athey is interested in economics of the Internet, economics of the news media, internet search, econometrics and machine learning, big data and math-based currency.
-Besides, there are other related fields such as platform markets, online advertising and industrial organization where she puts efforts on.
-Currently, she focuses on the economics of digitization, marketplace design, and the intersection of econometrics and machine learning.